aaronsharma/SEGP/Portfolio/Sprints & Project Management.md

 For more immediate interaction, the team initially used Discord as a means for communication.
 It has the advantage of working on mobile platforms and informing the user that there was a message.
 It had also been popular with this years' cohort as a means of quickly disseminating information.
 Unfortunately this proved to be its downfall, as the daily quantity of notificatons prooved too much.
 This lead us to the final system employed, a facebook messenger group.
 Private and with more manageable notifications this proved to be more successful in getting fast and urgent communications across.

-- Group working methods used (for instance did your team choose a  particular style of agile? what communication channels did you use?)
+**D1 Group working methods used (for instance did your team choose a  particular style of agile? what communication channels did you use?)**

-- Discussion of team roles (specialisation is ok!).
-A summary of  individual contributions (note: this is for reference, your team will  all receive the same grade!).
+**D2 Discussion of team roles (specialisation is ok!).
+A summary of  individual contributions (note: this is for reference, your team will  all receive the same grade!).**

-- Documentation of your sprints, including both high level overview,  timeline, and selected highlights that were critical points in the  project (remember to show the users stories implemented in each sprint).
-We expect a summary of meeting logs (including for instance apologies  for absence etc)
+**D3 Documentation of your sprints, including both high level overview,  timeline, and selected highlights that were critical points in the  project (remember to show the users stories implemented in each sprint).
+We expect a summary of meeting logs (including for instance apologies  for absence etc)**

 #### Git Hub